Crying Is Not a Sign of Weakness - Embrace Your Emotions!

 However, crying is our body's natural way to respond to joy, sadness, and pain.
 A very wide variety of emotions are associated with crying.

 As we grow older, we learn to swallow our tears and express ourselves differently.

-Some people are unable to hide their tears when watching a movie and they are often considered to be emotionally weak.
+For example, some people are unable to hide their tears when watching a movie and they are often considered to be emotionally weak.

 But that is not true!
 We are here to shatter the stereotypes.
-People who cry during movies are much stronger than anyone wants to believe.

 Empathy is an essential part of emotional intelligence.
 EQ is an ability readily found among great leaders and highly successful people.